MicrosoftDocs/Devices-docs/surface/surface-pro-9-overview.md

 ---
 title: Surface Pro 9 for Business overview
-description: This article provides an overview of the new Surface Pro 9 and Surface Pro 9 with 5G ms.prod: w11 ms.localizationpriority: medium
+description: This article provides an overview of Surface Pro 9 and Surface Pro 9 with 5G ms.prod: w11 ms.localizationpriority: medium
 author: coveminer